 After repossession, you can typically ask the lender to reinstate the loan or give up the car.
 A consumer law attorney can help you think through which option is best for you.

 Some lenders might also sue you for a “deficiency judgment.”
 Essentially, they sell your repossessed car at auction, which might only bring in $11,000.
 If you still have a $13,000 balance on your car loan, you’ll have a $2,000 deficiency.
 In some states, the lender can sue you for this amount, but an attorney can help negotiate a settlement or defend you.

 What is identity theft?
 Essentially, a thief gains access to your personal or financial information.
 For example, someone could steal your wallet and use your credit cards by pretending to be you.
 Scammers commonly gain access to your Social Security Number and address and use this information to open credit accounts.
 Think car loans, personal loans, or credit cards.
 The thief has no incentive to repay the loan because it’s not in their name—it’s in yours.

 Identity theft is on the rise.
-According to the Insurance Information Institute, over 1 million people are victimized by identity theft each year.
+According to the Insurance Information Institute, over 1 million people have filed complaints for identity theft in recent years.
 Identity theft can shred your credit, but a consumer law attorney might help in the following ways:

 - Report the identity theft to the Federal Trade Commission (FTC)

 - Reach out to banks and other institutions to report the fraud